-The "Summary" page of the IEP lists all educational settings that were considered and the reason why they were rejected in the "Other Options Considered" section.
+The "Summary" page of the IEP includes two important components: "Other Options Considered" and "Parent Concerns."
+The IEP team will list all educational settings that were considered and the reason why they were rejected in the "Other Options Considered" section.
 For example, when discussing placement, the IEP team will consider a general education classroom in a community school first.
 If this is rejected, the IEP must state why it was rejected.
-Additionally, any general concerns you may have about your child's education or special education services are also documented on the "Summary" page of the IEP.
+The "Parent Concerns" section will document any general concerns you may have about your child's education or special education services.

-- What options did the IEP team consider besides the ones we discussed in the Recommended Special Education Programs/Services section? - □ Why were those options rejected?
+- ☐ What options did the IEP team consider besides the ones we discussed in the RecommendedSpecial Education Programs/Services section? - □ Why were those options rejected?

-- □ Any other special education service options that you believe might benefit your child. - □ Any general concerns you have about your child's education or special educations services.
+- ☐ Any other special education service options that you believe might benefit your child. - Any general concerns you have about your child's education or special educations services.
 The IEP team will document your concerns in this section.